Jatinkillamsetty/amfoss-tasks-s3/README.md

-#Introduction
+# Introduction

-I am Jatin K, currently pursuing B.Tech in Electronics and Computer Engineering at Amrita Vishwa Vidyapeetham, Amritapuri campus.
-My hobbies include playing badminton, chess, and cricket.
-I am very interested in joining this prestigious club, and I look forward to working on amazing open-source software projects.
+I am **Jatin K**, currently pursuing B.Tech in **Electronics and Computer Engineering** at *Amrita Vishwa Vidyapeetham, Amritapuri campus*.
+My hobbies include playing **badminton**, **chess**, and **cricket**.
+I am deeply interested in joining this prestigious club and look forward to contributing to exciting **open-source software projects**.

-#Why should we choose you?
+# Why Should We Choose You?

-I have a strong passion for open-source software.
-I am eager to improve my skills, explore new technologies, and contribute meaningfully.
+I have a strong passion for **open-source development** and a genuine desire to grow.
+I am:
-I am self-motivated, willing to learn continuously, and enthusiastic about collaborating with like-minded peers.
+- **Self-motivated**
+- **Eager to learn continuously**
+- **Enthusiastic about collaboration**

-#How do you intend to contribute back to the club?
+I aim to explore new technologies and contribute meaningfully to the club’s initiatives.

+# How Do You Intend to Contribute Back to the Club?

+I will:
-I will actively participate in discussions and activities conducted by the club.
+- Actively participate in discussions and club activities
-I am committed to dedicating my time and efforts to projects, ensuring that I make valuable contributions and help bring a good name to the club.

-#What are your fields of interest, and how do you plan on working on them?
+- Dedicate time and effort to collaborative projects
+- Strive to make valuable contributions that reflect positively on the club

+# Fields of Interest & How I Plan to Work on Them

-My fields of interest include
+My key areas of interest include:

-Open-source development

-Web development

-App development
+- **Open-source development**
+- **Web development**
+- **App development**

+I plan to work on these by:
+- Learning consistently through hands-on experience
+- Contributing to real-world projects
-I plan to work on them by learning consistently, contributing to real-world projects, and applying the guidance and opportunities provided by the club
+- Applying the guidance and opportunities provided by the club